Victoria Cross for Australia: Daniel Keighran

 Corporal Daniel Keighran of the 6th Battalion, Royal Australian Regiment was awarded the Victoria Cross for Australia on 1 November 2012 for actions in the Battle of Derapet (Oruzgan province, Afghanistan) in August 2010.
 Corporal Keighran deliberately exposed himself to enemy fire, drawing the fire away from an injured colleague and those who were attending to him.
 He is the third recipient, and the first non-Special Forces recipient, of the award.

 Cameron Baird

 On 13 February 2014, Prime Minister Tony Abbott announced that Corporal Cameron Baird of the 2nd Commando Regiment would be awarded a posthumous Victoria Cross.
 Corporal Baird had been awarded the Medal for Gallantry in 2007 and was killed in Afghanistan in 2013.

 Edward "Teddy" Sheean

 On 12 August 2020, the Queen gave royal assent for Edward "Teddy" Sheean to be awarded the Victoria Cross for Australia.
 Sheean's case was reviewed three times, the first two reviews came up with conflicting advice.
 In June 2020, Prime Minister of Australia Scott Morrison ordered an expert panel to review the decision.
 On 10 August 2020, Morrison accepted the findings of the panel and recommended the Queen posthumously award Sheean the Victoria Cross for Australia.

+Richard Norden

+On 1 October 2024, Richard Norden was posthumously awarded the Victoria Cross for Australia for his actions on 14 May 1968 in the Battle of Coral–Balmoral during the Vietnam War.